imbbLab/EPIGENE/README.md

 If you are using EPIGENE, please cite the following publication:\
 This is still unpublished work.

-> Sahu A., Li Na., Dunkel I., Chung HR.
-EPIGENE: genome-wide transcription unit annotation using a multivariate probabilistic model of histone modifications.
-BioRxiv, DOI: 10.1101/2019.12.17.878454
+> Sahu, A., Li, N., Dunkel, I. et al. EPIGENE: genome-wide transcription unit annotation using a multivariate probabilistic model of histone modifications.
+Epigenetics & Chromatin 13, 20 (2020). https://doi.org/10.1186/s13072-020-00341-z

 ## Installation
 ##### R PACKAGES